-The Chair reserves the right to refer complaints that are taken straight to them back to the appropriate member of staff if it does not warrant the Local Committee's ("LC") involvement at that point.
+The LC Chair reserves the right to refer complaints that are taken straight to them back to the appropriate member of staff if it does not warrant the Local Committee's ("LC") involvement at that point.

-If your complaint is about the Headteacher you should contact the Chair of the Trust directly at chair@goodshepherdtrust.org.uk
+If your complaint is about the Headteacher you should contact Chief Executive Officer of the Trust via admin@goodshepherdtrust.org.uk

-If your complaint is about the Chair or a member of the Local Committee you should contact the Clerk to the Local Committee ("the Clerk") directly using the contact details on the school website.
+If your complaint is about the LC Chair or a member of the Local Committee you should contact the Local Governance Professional to the Local Committee ("the Clerk") directly using the contact details on the school website.